William Pantulf: Role in rebellion

 In 1102 Robert de Bellême rebelled against King Henry I of England.
-Although Pantulf was still deprived of his previous holdings, he offered to support Robert, but was rebuffed and instead supported the king.
+Although Pantulf was still deprived of his previous holdings, he offered to support Robert but was rebuffed and instead supported the king.
 Henry placed Stafford Castle in Pantulf's custody.
 Besides controlling Stafford Castle, Pantulf mediated between Henry and some of the Welsh princes, who had previously sided with Robert, and helped secure their support for the king.
 Later Pantulf again acted as an envoy for the king, being sent to secure the switch of sides of Robert's men who were holding Bridgnorth.
-Pantulf won their change of sides by offering the men lands worth a 100 pounds on the king's behalf.
+Pantulf won their change of sides by offering the men lands worth 100 pounds on the king's behalf.
 His services to the king earned Pantulf the restoration of his confiscated estates as well as the grant of further lands—including the fief of Roger de Courcelles.

 Death and legacy

-Pantulf married Lescelina and they had four sons – Philip, Ivo, Arnald and Robert.
+Pantulf married Lescelina and they had four sons – Philip, Ivo, Arnald, and Robert.
 He and his wife founded Noron Priory, in 1073.
 This was located in Normandy and was founded as a small dependent priory of Saint Evroul.
 Besides Noron, Pantulf was also a benefactor of the Saint-Evroul.
 In 1092 Pantulf journeyed to southern Italy again, this time to secure a relic of Saint Nicholas for his foundation at Noron.
 During this visit, he was offered extensive lands in Apulia by Robert Guiscard, but declined the offer and returned to the north.
 Pantulf died on 16 April, probably in 1112, when his English lands were transferred to his second son Robert.
 The Norman lands went to the eldest son, Philip.
 Pantulf and his wife were buried at Noron in the cloister of his priory there.

 Orderic Vitalis described Pantulf as "kind to the poor, to whom he was liberal in alms, he was firm in prosperity and adversity, put down all his enemies, and exercised great power through his wealth and possessions".